pingcap/blog/future-of-database-unified-infrastructure-to-adapt-intelligently.md

 Everything mentioned here relies on the "adaptive scheduling" capability.
 In the future, I believe that the cost of physical resources will continue to decrease.
 The result of the continued decline in the unit price of computing resources is that when storage costs and computing resources are no longer a problem, the issue will become "how to efficiently allocate resources."
 If efficient allocation is the goal, elastic scheduling is the core.

 Of course, just like the objective law of the development of everything, before you learn to run, you must first learn to walk.
 I believe that in the near future, we will see the emergence of databases with such capabilities.
-Let’s wait and see.
+Let's wait and see.

 ## Would the next stage be intelligence?

-What’s next?
-I don’t know.
-But I believe that just as we don't understand the universe and the ocean, our understanding of data is at best superficial, not to mention they’re a lot of data we haven’t yet recorded.
-There must be a great mystery hidden in this massive amount of data, but what kind of insights we can obtain from it, or how we can use it to better our lives, I don’t know.
+What's next?
+I don't know.
+But I believe that just as we don't understand the universe and the ocean, our understanding of data is at best superficial, not to mention they're a lot of data we haven't yet recorded.
+There must be a great mystery hidden in this massive amount of data, but what kind of insights we can obtain from it, or how we can use it to better our lives, I don't know.
 I am willing to believe in a future where data can tell us all.

 I also believe that in the future: